Coronado Global Resources (CRN) Q1 2025 earnings summary

 March quarter total revenue was $449M, down 19.4% sequentially and 32.8% year-over-year, mainly due to a 40% drop in benchmark coal prices.

-At 31 March, total liquidity was $325 million, comprising $229 million in cash and $96 million under the ABL.
+At quarter-end, total liquidity was $325 million, comprising $229 million in cash and $96 million under the ABL.

 Outlook and guidance

-Production rates expected to increase in H2 as expansion projects ramp up, with cost per ton to reduce further in 2025.
+Production rates are expected to increase in the remainder of the year as expansion projects ramp up, while cost base will decline due to restructuring.

 Met Coal prices expected to improve in H2 2025 as global steel production recovers and supply rationalises.